symfony/symfony-docs/scheduler.rst

     # use the --all option to also display the terminated recurring messages
     $ php bin/console debug:scheduler --all

-Efficient management with Symfony Scheduler
+Efficient Management With Symfony Scheduler
 -------------------------------------------

 When a worker is restarted or undergoes shutdown for a period, the Scheduler transport won't be able to generate the messages (because they are created on-the-fly by the scheduler transport).